Slumach

-Slumach was an elderly Katzie First Nations man hanged for murder in New Westminster, British Columbia, Canada, in 1891.
-Baptized moments before his death he was given the first name "Peter", a name never used in his lifetime.
+Slumach (c.
+1816 – January 16, 1891) was an elderly Katzie First Nations man hanged for murder in New Westminster, British Columbia, Canada, in 1891.
 His unmarked grave is in St. Peter's Cemetery in Sapperton.
 He is remembered today because of his alleged knowledge of the location of the Pitt Lake gold deposit that is often referred to as "Slumach's Gold."

 Biography

-Slumach entered written history in September 1890, when he shot a “half-breed” known as Louis Bee or Louie Bee at what is now known as Addington Point on the west shore of Pitt River, opposite Sturgeon Creek.
-Bee and his wife Kitty may be the persons recorded in the 1881 Canada census as “Lewey, indigenous, 27 years and Kitty, indigenous, 40 years, at Cowichan.”
-There is no other information about Bee.
+Slumach first appeared in newspapers in September 1890, after he shot a “half-breed” known as Louis Bee or Louie Bee at what is now known as Addington Point on the west shore of Pitt River, opposite Sturgeon Creek.
 Bee was shot from the shore as he was sitting in a canoe with “Seymour”, a fellow fisherman.
 There were no other witnesses to the murder.
 The motive of the murder had probably more to do with liquor rather than, as some have suggested, gold.
 Both Bee and Seymour had before done hard labour for selling liquor to First Nations people.